Francis Matthews (actor): Career

 In the late 1970s, he served as narrator and host for Follow Me!, a BBC educational programme that offered a "crash course" in the English language to foreign viewers.

 In 1986, Matthews and his wife, Angela Browne, appeared together in the BBC adaptation of the Josephine Tey novel Brat Farrar.
 In 2000, they starred in two Ray Cooney plays on the cruise ship MS Marco Polo, while she was sailing to the Antarctic: Run For Your Wife and Funny Money.

 Personal life

+Francis Matthews' younger brother, Paul Shelley, is also an actor; they had a sister, Maura..

 Matthews was married to actress Angela Browne from 1963 until her death in 2001; the couple had three sons.
 Two, Damien Matthews and Paul Rattigan, are actors; the other, Dominic, is an artist and musician.
-Matthews' younger brother, Paul Shelley, is also an actor; they had a sister, Maura.

 Death

 Matthews died at the age of 86 on 14 June 2014, following a short illness.
 He was survived by his three sons, seven grandchildren, and his two siblings.